“Here are your communication devices for Korea. Unlimited range, also equipped with audio surveillance system.”

 VHF Antenna: The VHF band is the first band at which efficient transmitting antennas are small enough that they can be mounted on vehicles and man- portable devices, so the band is used for two-way land mobile radio systems, such as walkie-talkies, and two way radio communication with aircraft (Airband) and ships (marine radio).
 A quarter-wave whip antenna would be 25 cm to 2.5 metre.

 “Micro” in this context means small, rather than indicating a wavelength in the micrometre range (which would be infrared light, rather than a radiowave).
 Microwaves are defined as 300 MHz (1 metre) to 300 GHz (1 mm), which includes UHF, SHF and EHF (millimetre wave).
 An alternative definition is 1 to 100 GHz (wavelengths between 0.3 metre and 3 mm), which covers the SHF band but only part of the UHF and EHF.
 Microwaves of either definition travel by line-of-sight and do not diffract around hills, nor follow the earth’s surface as ground waves, nor reflect from the ionosphere.
 Terrestrial microwave communication links are limited by the visual horizon to about 40 miles (64 km).
-Microwave-band systems are widely used in modern technology, in point-to-point communication links, wireless networks, microwave radio relay networks, radar, and satellite and spacecraft communication.
+Microwave-band systems are widely used in modern technology, in point-to-point communication links, wireless networks, microwave radio relay networks, radar, ground-penetrating radar, and satellite and spacecraft communication.

 UHF (Ultra High Frequency) radio frequencies have the range 300 MHz to 3 GHz (3000 MHz)/ wavelength: 1 metre to 0.1 metre (10 cm), also known as the decimetre band as the wavelengths range from one metre to one tenth of a metre (one decimetre).